Business Administration and Economics

 The program has several options, including a general program in business administration, as well as five areas of concentration.
 All of our options offer a strong foundation of required courses, combined with relevant departmental and non-departmental courses that give students a strong base in communication, technical and administrative skills.
 The goal of our program is for students to become academically well-rounded and technically prepared for a career in business, government, non-profit organizations or for graduate study.

-Students graduating with a degree in business administration will be able to:
+Students graduating with a major in business administration will be able to:

 - Demonstrate working knowledge of the major functional areas of Business and their applications.